-It's important to include the reason why the procedure is in place (purpose), who is responsible, if there is a backup person (trained designate), and how often the task is to be completed.
-A simple step by step instruction is best to describe the procedure.
-You will need to include a procedure for when things do not go as planned (deviation), as well as who is going to check to make sure the task is done correctly (verification), and any corresponding paperwork to be filled out.
+It's important to include the reason why the procedure is in place (purpose), who is responsible if there is a backup person (trained designate) and how often the task is to be completed.
+A simple step-by-step instruction is best to describe the procedure.
+You will need to include a procedure for when things do not go as planned (deviation), as well as who will check to ensure the task is done correctly (verification) and any corresponding paperwork to be filled out.